 How has it happened so quickly?

 Someone had to lead the pack.
-Because the scientific study of human embryos is not funded by the government, the role of research, innovation, and development has been left to the industry, and one infertility network, in particular, has taken up the mantle of discovery for the rest of the field: IVI-RMA Global, to which RMA of Northern California belongs.
+Because the government does not fund the scientific study of human embryos, the role of research, innovation, and development has been left to the industry, and one infertility network, in particular, has taken up the mantle of discovery for the rest of the field: IVI-RMA Global, to which RMA of Northern California belongs.

-Over the last two decades, the network – comprised of more than 65 fertility clinics in eleven countries, including their flagship U.S. clinic, Reproductive Medicine Associates of New Jersey (RMANJ) – has invested millions of dollars into research aimed at improving outcomes for patients.
+Over the last two decades, the network – comprising more than 65 fertility clinics in eleven countries has invested millions of dollars in research aimed at enhancing patient outcomes.

 From describing how to optimally synchronize the development of embryos in the laboratory to the receptivity of the uterus, to inventing a way to test for chromosomally normal embryos that would do best in utero, to conducting one of the only studies on the pregnancy outcomes of previously frozen eggs, IVI-RMA Global is literally redefining the standard of care, one study at a time.
 And, with success rates consistently above the national average, patients are benefiting.